BlindspotSoftware/dutctl/docs/dutagent-config.md

 The DUT Control project offers a collection of Module implementation but also allows for easy integration of [custom modules](./module_guide.md).
 Often a _Command_ can consist of only one _Module_ to get the job done, e.g. power cycle the device.
-But in some cases like the flsh example mentioned earlier, eventually it is mandetory to toggle some GPIOs befor doing the actual SPI flash operation.
+But in some cases like the flash example mentioned earlier, eventually it is mandetory to toggle some GPIOs befor doing the actual SPI flash operation.
 In this case the command is build up of a Module dealing with GPIO manipulation and a Module performing a flash write with a specific programmer.
 See the 2nd device in the [example](#example-config-file) down below on how this could look like.